Travel Hacking 101: What Is Travel Hacking and How Is It Done?

 If you feel like you can’t follow the travel hacking 101 rules above, don’t lose hope.
 There are still ways to maximize your frugality when traveling.
-My first recommendation is to start with your day to day spending, get a budget, pay down debt, save emergency money, and rebuild your credit.
-Dave Ramsey is a popular financial author/speaker that I don’t necessarily agree with on all fronts (especially credit cards, ha!), but I do think he has a lot of great tips and ideas for people who need assistance on improving a poor financial lifestyle.
+My first recommendation is to start with your day-to-day spending, get a budget, pay down debt, save emergency money, and rebuild your credit.

 What to Know About Credit Card Churning

-So you passed the test, and maybe while reading this you’ve done a quick Google search for reward flights from LA to Paris, but you see the economy ticket is 60,000 points round trip and first class is over 100k!
+So you passed the test, and maybe while reading this you’ve done a quick Google search for reward flights from LA to Paris, but you see the economy ticket is 40,000 points round trip and first-class is over 100k!
 How in the world do you get that many points in a reasonable amount of time?
-As mentioned before, there are numerous ways to gain points by getting them on purchases you make on your cards, but by and by the quickest way to get points is from sign-up bonuses.
+As mentioned before, there are numerous ways to gain points by getting them on purchases you make on your cards, but the quickest way to get points is from sign-up bonuses.